Redondela – Pontevedra

 Berto crossing the bridge Pontesampaio

-John Brierley told us that it was here that a local militia inflicted a significant rout on Napoleon’s troops during the War of Independence
+John Brierley: “It was here that a local militia inflicted a significant rout on Napoleon’s troops during the War of Independence”

-Just after the bridge, the route suddenly branches off steeply up past the bridge memorial … by now, I can just shake my head and smile about these sudden steep hills on the Camino 😊.
+Just after the bridge, the trail suddenly forks steeply up past the bridge memorial.
+By now I can only shake my head and smile at these sudden steep hills on the Camino.

-We continued walking on quiet country lanes after we left Arcade until we reached the woodlands again.
+After this we walked on quiet country roads until we reached the woodlands again.

-And then we reached the stretch that I was looking forward to since this morning … a walk on the ancient stone paved pilgrim way (Brea Vella da Canicouva).
+And then we reached the stretch I had been looking forward to since this morning – a walk on the ancient stone paved pilgrim’s way (Brea Vella da Canicouva).

 The ancient stone paved pilgrim way

-I was (almost) glad that this path was on a steep uphill, because that meant we could take it slowly … it was such a beautiful stretch of road.
+I was (almost) glad that this path was uphill because it meant we could walk it leisurely … it was such a beautiful stretch of road.

-For the first time today, we saw pilgrims on our route.
-There was a Korean couple we have not seen before and we greeted them friendly with “Buen Camino”.
-They were carrying excessive loads of equipment to make provision for camping, instead of finding accommodation in hostels – this must be a tough journey!
+Today, we saw pilgrims on our route for the first time.
+There was a Korean couple, whom we had not seen before, and we greeted them kindly with “Buen Camino”.
+They carried an awful lot of equipment.
+It turned out they were camping rather than finding accommodation in hostels – it must be a challenging journey!

 A Korean couple with hiking and camping equipment on their backs

-After all these uphills, we were in need of something to replace our energy with … and all that our backpacks could deliver, was a packet of jelly babies … well, that worked, because we happily walked to Pontevedra!
+After all these climbs we needed something to give us renewed energy.
+All we had in our backpacks was a pack of jelly babies.
+Well, it must have worked, because we happily walked to Pontevedra!

 A handful of jelly babies for the last stretch to Pontevedra